 History of Lincoln County, p.
 234. <http://digital.library.umsystem.edu> 26 October 2012.

 James Lewis died 6/1825, and Sarah was his administratrix.
 Sarah and children are cited in the 1830 and 1840 censuses.
 Sarah lived until 1844.
 Some believe Sarah died on the family farm in Lincoln Co MO.
-But, records show that she sold off portions of the farm over a period of years, finalizing the sale in 1840.
-And as many of the family migrated across the Mississippi to Adams Co IL, she probably died at the home of one of her daughters in Illinois.
+But as many of the family migrated across the Mississippi to Pike Co IL, she probably died at the home of one of her daughters in Illinois.

 Excerpts from Pike County IL History by Jess M. Thompson

-Harding and Rogers Lewis, either brothers or the sons of brothers, both appear to have been with the Boones at the Blue Licks; prior to this, James Lewis had married a sister of Daniel Boone [No].
-Later we shall find a son of Daniel Boone marrying a daughter of the house of Lewis [Wrong family].
+Harding and Rogers Lewis, either brothers or the sons of brothers, both appear to have been with the Boones at the Blue Licks; prior to this, James Lewis had married a sister of Daniel Boone [Maybe].
+Later we shall find a son of Daniel Boone marrying a daughter of the house of Lewis.